 The Mercury dime series does not boast many key dates, semi-keys, or rare varieties, but those that it does offer are quite valuable.
 These include the series key 1916-D, the semi-key 1921 and 1921-D, and the 1942/1 and 1942/1-D overdates.

-There are also some other notable pieces, including the 1926-S and 1931-D better dates and 1945-S Micro S. These three dates are relatively affordable in circulated grades but quite expensive in the Mint State grades.
+There are also some other notable pieces, including the 1926-S, 1931-D, and 1945-S Micro S. These three are considered "better dates."
+They are relatively affordable in circulated grades but quite expensive in the Mint State grades.

 Then there are the FB Mercury dimes.
 These coins show a stronger strike and overall better eye appeal than those that do not have this detail in the horizontal lines of the bands.
 On some Mercury dimes, the FB detail is the rule rather than the exception.
 However, on many issues, FB details are extraordinarily scarce.